Shweta-creater/Rest3-component.md/Dummy api.md

 http://<server name>/v1/export/Publisher/Standard_Publisher_Report?format=csv

 **GET**- GET method is used to extract information from the given server using a given URI.
 While using GET request, it should only              extract data and should have no other effect on the data

-**POST**-
+**POST**-  A POST request is used to create a new entity.
+It can also be used to send data to the server, for example, customer                    information, file upload, etc. using HTML forms.

+**PUT**-